Skip to Content

 The next 6 months to 1 year

+This is when the growth will slow down a little and your husky should be at their full height by their first birthday.
 Just remember that further development of their joint and ligaments will still be happening, just at a slower pace.
 Caution is still needed, but gradually increasing the exercise is okay at this point.

 1 Year to 2 Years

+By the second year, your husky would have now filled out and have gained the required strength and body mass ready for their adulthood.
 In the males that are destined to be bigger huskies, it’s not uncommon to be 36 months until your male husky is fully grown.
 Source

-Exercising Your Husky Puppy Directly & Indirectly
+Exercising Your Husky Puppy Directly and Indirectly

 Related article: Leash Training a Husky Puppy (The Best Method)